NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

     }
   ],
 ```
-`StatisticsPrivacyFilter` is using three separate the `MetricPrivacyCleanser`, you can find more details in
+`StatisticsPrivacyFilter` is using three separate the `StatisticsPrivacyCleanser`, you can find more details in
 [local privacy policy](../local/README.md) and in later discussion on privacy.

 The privacy cleansers specify policy can be find in